-The theory that our universe may be one of an infinite number of universes has gained popularity.
+The idea that our universe may be one of an infinite number of universes has gained popularity.
 American Alan Guth (gooth) and Russian Andrei Linde are believers.
-According to the multiverse theory, there are infinite Big Bangs before and after ours.
+According to the multiverse theory, there are an infinite number of Big Bangs.
 New universes are forever coming into existence.
 Expansion begins with inflation, a period during which universes expand faster than light.
 If we could turn off the galaxies, we would see a sea of radiation left over from our Big Bang.
-In fact, the COBE and WMAP spacecraft have mapped this cosmic background radiation.
+In fact, the COBE and WMAP spacecraft have mapped this Cosmic Background Radiation.

-Guth shelved the idea for a while, but Linde stayed with it.
+Alan Guth shelved the idea for a while, but Linde stayed with it.
 Believers contend that dark energy points to a multiverse.
 They say string theory, too, lends credence.
 String theory suggests that there may be more dimensions than height, width & depth.
 There may be duplicates of ourselves in parallel universes.
-Naturally, there are scoffers, cosmologists who think the multiverse is fantasy even while some see it as the next Copernican Revolution.
+Naturally, there are scoffers, cosmologists who think the multiverse is fantasy.

 It is getting hard to tell the difference between science and science fiction.
 Swedish cosmologist Max Tegmark claims there are 4 kinds of parallel universes.